The Best Vanilla Cake Recipe

 Egg-Free Recipe:

 To make an egg-free recipe, Iโ€™ve used 2/3 cup of unsweetened applesauce in place of 2 large eggs in the recipe.
-You will note that you may have to bake for just a few minutes more.
+You may need to bake for a few minutes longer.
 Be sure to check with the skewer for doneness.

 Update Notes:

-Some people were having issues with the cake falling after baking, so I went back to the kitchen with the recipe and found that this variation of my cake tested perfectly for me as well as other recipe testers that I asked to test the recipe.
+Some people were having issues with the cake falling after baking, so I went back to the kitchen with the recipe and found that this variation of my cake tested perfectly for me, as well as other recipe testers I asked to try it.
 The original recipe that I published was based on my very popular chocolate cake recipe.
 Still, I found that using my butter cake as a base produced the most successful results by a wider range of recipe testers.
-If you prefer the original recipe that I shared, use my Chocolate Cake Recipe and replace the cocoa powder with the same amount of flour.
+If you prefer the original recipe that I shared, use my Chocolate Cake Recipe and replace the cocoa powder with an equal amount of flour.

 Storage Tips

-Both the cake and the chocolate frosting can be made ahead.
-Allow the cakes to cool completely, wrap them well in plastic wrap, and place each layer into a zip-top freezer bag.
+To freeze: Allow the cakes to cool completely, wrap each layer well in plastic wrap, and then place each wrapped layer into a zip-top freezer bag.
 Freeze the layers for up to one month.

-To frost, remove it from the freezer and let it thaw in the refrigerator with the wrapping intact.
+When you’re ready to frost, remove the cake from the freezer and let it thaw in the refrigerator, still wrapped.
 Then, frost once it has completely thawed.

 Other Favorite Cakes